nd-hal/T-CLA/README.md

 - **Tribal Lexicons** — Lexical variation influenced by speakers’ ethnolinguistic backgrounds and local languages, capturing community-specific vocabulary, pronunciation, or spelling patterns.

 These categories represent distinct but potentially co-occurring forms of sociolinguistic variation.
 T-CLA links these culturally grounded forms of language use to observable linguistic features, enabling their use in annotation, model evaluation, error analysis, and fairness analysis.

+## Repository Contents

+This repository contains the resources and code associated with the T-CLA framework and analyses presented in the paper.